 The lead was doubled soon after thanks to more good work from Johnson, who battled through to the edge of the box and was clumsily brought down by Kenny - and Murphy stepped up to score.

-Johnson, who scored twice in the Cottagers' Europa League win over Odense on Thursday night, has been offered a new two-year contract at Craven Cottage - and his performance here will have done his position in negotiations no harm.
+Johnson, who scored twice in the Cottagers' Europa League win over Odense on Thursday night, has at Craven Cottage - and his performance here will have done his position in negotiations no harm.

 He grabbed his second seven minutes before the interval, firing home smartly from six yards out after Zamora's cross.

 Johnson's hat-trick goal on 58 minutes summed up the visitors' lacklustre showing as he latched on to a cleverly taken free-kick from Murphy and darted through to score.